hpaluch/pic16f88-adc-pwm/README.md

 Project goal: read potentiometer value using ADC and output PWM to LED.

 WORK IN PROGRESS!
 Status:
+- Done:
+  - Reading potentiometer value using ADC, on `RA0/AN0/PIN17`
-- toggling LED on RA1/PIN18 (PDIP package) every 250ms
+  - blinking LED on `RA1/AN1/PIN18`, `period = ADC * 1 ms`
+- ToDo:
+  - regulate LED brightness using PWM

 Used HW:
 - [PICDEM Lab Development Kit][DM163045]